TCPA Now Requires Written Consent in SMS Marketing

 The Telephone Consumer Protection (TCPA) was passed into law 47 U.S.C.
 227 in 1991 by the United States Congress.
-This law protects consumers from unsolicited advertisements using automatic dialing systems, which include voice, fax and most importantly text messages.
+This law protects consumers from unsolicited advertisements using automatic dialing systems, which include voice, fax, and text messages.

-On February 15, 2012 the Federal Communications Commission (FCC) amended the TCPA and removed this exception, making it mandatory for businesses to receive “prior express written consent” before sending you any text messages.
-Woohoo!
-Finally a stop to text message spam!
+On February 15, 2012, the Federal Communications Commission (FCC) amended the TCPA, removing this exception and making it mandatory for businesses to receive consumers’ “prior express written consent” before sending them any marketing text messages.

-- The term “signature” shall include an electronic or digital form of signature, to the extent that such form of signature is recognized as a valid signature under applicable federal law or state contract law.
-This would include a mobile opt-in, in the case of SMS marketing.
+- The term “signature” can include an electronic or digital form of signature, to the extent that such form of signature is recognized as a valid signature under applicable federal law or state contract law.
+This would include a mobile opt-in in the case of SMS marketing.

-While this new amendment to the TCPA will significantly reduce text message spam from marketers, the amended TCPA still allows text messages from non-profit organizations, political groups/candidates, and for other noncommercial purposes such as school closings, as long as there is an “established business relationship”.
-As before though, this term is still extremely vague, still leaving consumers open to text message spam.
+While this amendment to the TCPA has significantly reduced text message marketing spam from marketers, it still allows text messages sent from nonprofit organizations and political groups and candidates and messages sent for noncommercial purposes such as announcing school closings, as long as there’s an “established business relationship.”

 If you’re curious and want to learn more about SMS marketing, you can explore our SMS marketing resources or contact us directly.
 If this article prompted some ideas, please share them with us in the comments below.